bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 ## Announcement {#announcement}

 An announcement indicates availability to friends on the network or if it has update(s).
-It is sent whenever a device joins a network (e.g. joins WiFi, plugged into Ethernet, etc.), its IP address changes, or when it has an update for one or more of its private Bonjour records (but not for public Bonjour records since those are handled using non-private Bonjour methods).
+It is sent whenever a device joins a network (e.g. joins WiFi, plugged into Ethernet, etc.), its IP address changes, or when it has an update for one or more of its services.
 Announcements are sent via multicast.

 Announcement Fields: